ZhenyaYoratt/YoHelper/README.md

 - User Manager

 ## Known issues
-- The process type (Task Manager) are not displayed correctly.
 - The point recovery section is not working at the moment.
 - The installer cannot run a program that requires administrator privileges.
 <!-- There are no issues at the moment.
 If you find problems, feel free to [create a Issue](github.com/ZhenyaYoratt/YoHelper/issues) and describe it.-->